PV204-2022/javacard/DESIGN.md

 * Are we supposed to attempt protection against side-channel attacks?
 * How long the stored value/key can be?
 * Do we assume that all values/keys are strings (or binary)?
+* Aren't we supposed to implement "delete" instruction as well?

 ## Proposed APDU demo